 - Maintain the pace of the phonics teaching so that children become fluent, independent readers by the end of KS1.

 - Ensure children’s reading books show a cumulative progression in phonics knowledge that matches the grapheme-phoneme correspondences they know to support decoding skills.

-Phonics is implemented through daily phonics sessions following the Little Wandle Letters and Sounds teaching programme.
+Phonics is implemented through daily phonics sessions in Reception and Year 1, following the Little Wandle Letters and Sounds teaching programme.

 - Phase 1 is consolidated through regular listening games, music activities, storytelling and rhyme time.

 - The Phase 2 programme of teaching begins shortly after children enter Reception.